What Is Osteoporosis?

 This fact sheet contains general information.
 Please consult your healthcare professional for specific advice for your personal situation.

-If you would like current information about our products please visit www.nestle.com.au/brands or call our Consumer Services Department during business hours on 1800 025 361.
+If you would like current information about our products please go to http://www.nestle.com.au/productnews or call our Consumer Services Department during business hours on 1800 025 361.